Cymraeg

 Car park

-Plas Brondanw Gardens is located within the Snowdonia National Park near the village of Garreg Llanfrothen, Gwynedd, situated 5 miles from Porthmadog.
+Plas Brondanw Gardens is located within the Eryri National Park near the village of Garreg, Llanfrothen, Gwynedd, situated 5 miles from Porthmadog.
 Follow the brown signs.

 Gerddi Plas Brondanw Gardens